-- Inhale through the nostrils for two seconds.
+- Inhale through the nostrils for 2 seconds.

 - Exhale slowly through the lips.
-This should take four seconds.
+This should take 4 seconds.

 Belly breathing is another potentially helpful breathing technique.
 You may need to enlist the help of a medical professional to learn this technique:

 - While sitting or lying down, place a hand on your chest.
-Place your other hand on your abdomen (belly).
+Place your other hand on your abdomen.

 - Inhale through the nostrils.

 - Feel your belly rise, while attempting to keep your chest still.

 Various techniques have been developed to help you reduce stress and reverse the effects of anxiety.
 Research suggests these practices can help reduce stress and may help the body fight off infections.
 Keeping stress at a minimum may help reduce COPD flare-ups.